brotatotes/bht-automation/bht gen 1/Matthew/Chapter 4/Matthew 4 6 bht.md

 3. "The promise, as Satan applied it, was that he should not be injured by the stones lying at the bottom of the wall or in the valley below."

 ### Marvin Vincent:
-1. "On their hands (so Rev.) is more correct, and gives a different picture from the A.V."
+1. "On their hands (so Rev.) is more correct."
+2. "Gives a different picture from the A. V."
-2. "On their hands, as on a litter or platform."
+3. "Lifted on their hands, as on a litter or platform."

-3. "Lifted on their hands."
+### John Calvin:
+1. "We must observe this malice of Satan, in misapplying a quotation of Scripture, for the purpose of rendering life deadly to Christ, and of converting bread into poison."
+2. "And undoubtedly the Lord grants such a permission to our adversary, that we may not remain in indolent ease, but may be more careful to keep watch."
+3. "When Satan wickedly tortures Scripture, does Christ give way to him?
+Does he allow him to seize and carry off the Scripture, with which he formerly armed himself?
+On the contrary, he quotes Scripture in his turn, and boldly refutes Satan’s wicked slander."

 ### Philip Schaff:
-1. "The devil takes the weapon with which he had been already overcome."
-2. "He too, 'can cite Scripture for his purpose.'
+1. "The devil takes the weapon with which he had been already overcome.
+He too, ‘can cite Scripture for his purpose.’
 But the result proves that Satan was but a surface reader, or rather a wilful perverter of the Scriptures."
+2. "He shall give, etc. From Psalms 91:11-12."
-3. "Satan uses it literally, tempting to a rash confidence, as in the first instance to distrust."
+3. "Lest haply, not ‘at any time.’
+This promise to all God’s people seems specially applicable to ‘the Son of God.’
+The words, ‘in all thy ways,’ are omitted here, but without altering the sense.
+The original is poetic.
+Satan uses it literally, tempting to a rash confidence, as in the first instance to distrust.
+It was also a temptation to avoid the appointed endurance, and by one striking exercise of power prove himself the Messiah."

 ### Archibald T Robertson:
 1. "The devil urged presumptuous reliance on God and quotes Scripture to support his view (Psalms 91:11)."